microsoft/aroworkshop/_entries/01-01 prerequisites.md

 {% collapsible %}

-If you haven't provisioned an environment yet, please go ahead and create one now.
-You should have been given access to a Microsoft Hands-on Labs environment for this workshop through a registration link and an activation code.
-If you don't have one, please ask your proctors.
-For more information, please go to the [Microsoft Hands-on Labs](https://www.microsoft.com/handsonlabs/) website.
+If you have been provided with a Microsoft Hands-on Labs environment for this workshop through a registration link and an activation code, please continue to registration and activate the lab.

-Please continue the registration with the activation code you've been provided.

 ![Registration](media/managedlab/0-registration.png)